ArnoldBF/Openai_Integration/README.md

 ## speech_IA
-Development of an AI-driven Speech Analytics system designed to analyze transcripts of real-time or delayed recordings.
-The project focuses on evaluating the quality of customer service, identifying keywords related to sales, dates, collections and relevant information, and generating insights that optimize business decision making
+Development of an AI-integrated system designed to analyze and extract insights from structured and unstructured data.
+The project focuses on evaluating key information, identifying relevant patterns such as dates, keywords, and transactional data, and generating actionable insights to support and optimize business decision-making.